The limiting law of the Discrete Gaussian level lines: Initial upper bound on the displacement of a level line

 It thus suffices to justify the above assumption.
-We again use monotonicity, this time dropping the floor to $-(H-n-1)$.
-This allows us to control $\fL_1$, the 1-level-line with a floor at 0 by the 1-level-line with a floor at height $-(H-n-1)$, which is then the same as the $(H-n)$ level-line when the floor is at 0 and boundary conditions are at height $H-n-1$.
-By \cref{prop:wulff-to-cL} (whose application is justified by \cref{clm:starting-shape,rem:size-of-ell0}) with $m = 1$, this level-line (and hence $\fL_1$) contains $L\cL^n(\hat\ell_{n, 2}, -\kappa_{n,15})$.
-On this event, we can reveal $\fL_1$, and by monotonicity drop the induced $\geq 1$ boundary conditions to be equal to 1.
-Then we can repeat, studying the $k$ level-line, $\fL_k$, for $2 \leq k \leq H-n$ by dropping the floor to $-(H-n-k)$, and concluding that $\fL_k$ contains $L\cL^n(\hat\ell_{n, k+1}, -k\kappa_{n,15})$. \end{proof}
+We again use monotonicity, this time dropping the floor to $-(H-n)$.
+This allows us to control the 1 level line with a floor at 0 by the 1 level line with a floor at height $-(H-n)$, which is then the same as the $(H+1-n)$ level line when the floor is at 0 and boundary conditions are at height $H-n$.
+By \cref{prop:wulff-to-cL} (whose application is justified by \cref{clm:starting-shape}) with $m = 1$, this level line contains $L\sL(\hat\ell_n, -\kappa_{n,15})$.
+Thus in $\pi^0_{\Lambda}$ we can reveal the 1 level line, and by monotonicity drop the induced $\geq 1$ boundary conditions to be equal to 1.
+Then we can repeat, studying the $k$ level line for $2 \leq k \leq H-n$ by dropping the floor to $-(H+1-n-k)$, and concluding that it contains $L\sL(\hat\ell_n, -k\kappa_{n,15})$. \end{proof}